My Disco: Background

 MY DISCO was formed in 2003 in Melbourne, Australia, by brothers Ben and Liam Andrews (both originally from London) and Rohan Rebeiro.
-They took their name from a song by Big Black.
+Their name comes from a song by Big Black.

-Based between London and Melbourne since 2010, their first public appearance was performed at The Good Morning Captain, a café and performance space in Collingwood, a suburb of Melbourne.
-MY DISCO became known for those unconventional venues, having organized performances on side-walks, in galleries, and wain rehouses alike.
+Residing between London and Melbourne since 2010, their first public appearance was performed at The Good Morning Captain, a café and performance space in Collingwood, a suburb of Melbourne.
+MY DISCO became known for its unconventional venues, having organized performances on side-walks, in galleries, and warehouses.

 The band founded their own record label, Crashing Jets, to release their own music.
 Following a limited cassette release, the band released a 7, Collapse of an Erratic Lung (November 2003), and a 10, Language of Numbers (September 2004, also available as a CD), both on Crashing Jets.

 November 2003 marked their first Australian tour.
 The band soon became renowned for their arduous tour ethic, demonstrated in extensive tours of remote areas of Australia and Southeast Asia.

 After a hiatus due to Liam Andrews' diagnosis of Hodgkin's Disease, their debut album Cancer was released in 2006.
 They toured the album to the United States, New Zealand, and the United Kingdom, as well as appearing at the Meredith Music Festival in Victoria.

 In October 2007, the band recorded their second album, entitled Paradise, at Electrical Audio with Steve Albini of Shellac.
 An extensive world tour in support of the album followed, including a performance at SXSW in Austin, Texas.

 In 2010, the band signed to the New York record label, Temporary Residence Limited and released their third album, Little Joy.
 Recording started in March 2010 at Electrical Audio with once again Steve Albini as engineer.
 The album received the Australian Independent Record (AIR) Award for 'Best Hard Rock or Punk Album' in 2011.